zktuong/ktplots/_legacy_README.md

 # Note, this conflicts with tidyr devel version
 geneDotPlot(scdata = kidneyimmune, # object
     genes = c("CD68", "CD80", "CD86", "CD74", "CD2", "CD5"), # genes to plot
-    idents = "celltype", # column name in meta data that holds the cell-cluster ID/assignment split.by = 'Project', # column name in the meta data that you want to split the plotting by.
-If not provided, it will just plot according to idents standard_scale = TRUE) + # whether to scale expression values from 0 to 1.
+    celltype_key = "celltype", # column name in meta data that holds the cell-cluster ID/assignment splitby_key = 'Project', # column name in the meta data that you want to split the plotting by.
+If not provided, it will just plot according to celltype_key standard_scale = TRUE) + # whether to scale expression values from 0 to 1.
 See ?geneDotPlot for other options theme(strip.text.x = element_text(angle=0, hjust = 0, size =7)) + small_guide() + small_legend()
 ```